Last Updated: January 12, 2024

 Best Practice

-Developing a Project Charter collaboratively is a best practice that significantly enhances the quality and effectiveness of the project planning process.
+Developing a Project Charter is a best practice that significantly enhances the quality and effectiveness of the project planning process.
 When stakeholders from various organizational sectors come together to create the Charter, it fosters a sense of ownership and unity, which is crucial for the project's success.

 Note

-Once a Project Chart is completed and approved, it signals that all the necessary activities have been completed to plan the project and that the project team is ready to proceed.
+Once a Project Chart is completed and approved, it signals that all the necessary activities to plan the project have been completed and that the project team is ready to proceed.

 Download